 REQUIRED GACE ASSESSMENTS

-Program Admission (your basic skills in reading, writing, and mathematics)
+Program Admission (basic skills in reading, writing, and mathematics)

 You may exempt the GACE Program Admission if you meet the following criteria using your SAT, ACT or GRE scores.